alexdevero/alex-devero-blog/__drafts__/draft--optional-chaining.md

 // undefined
 ```

-## Introduction to optional chaining
+## A quick introduction to optional chaining

 As you can see, solving the problem with the non-existing property in a non-existing object with `&&` operator is easy.
 The downside of this solution is that it requires more code.
 How much code will you have to write depends on how deep you need to get.